Orlando Engelaar: FC Twente

 Ahead of the 2007–08 season, Engelaar was linked with a move to PSV Eindhoven, Ajax and Feyenoord, but he ended up staying at FC Twente.
 As a result of staying at the club, he was appointed as a new captain, succeeding Sander Boschker.
 Since the start of the 2007–08 season, Engelaar continued to establish himself in the first team, playing in the midfield position.
 He scored his first goal of the season, in a 2–2 draw against Utrecht on 26 August 2007.
 His second goal of the season came on 27 September 2007, in a 2–1 loss against NEC Nijmegen in the second round of the KNVB Beker.
 A week later on 4 October 2007, Engelaar scored his third goal of the season in the return leg of the UEFA Cup first round against Getafe, as FC Twente were eliminated in the tournament through away goal despite winning 2–1.
 By the end of the year, he added two more goals, coming against Heracles and Sparta Rotterdam.
 Engelaar scored his sixth goal of the season, in a 2–2 draw against NEC Nijmegen on 11 January 2008.
 Throughout the January transfer window, he was linked a move away from FC Twente, as Ajax and Porto were interested in signing him.
 But Engelaar ended up staying at the club after Ajax backed out.
 However, he suffered a knee injury that saw him miss eight matches.
 While on the sidelines, Engelaar signed a contract extension with FC Twente, keeping him until 2011.
-It wasn't until on 30 March 2008 when he made his return to the first team from injury, coming on as a 71st-minute substitute, in a 1–0 win against FC Utrecht.
+On 30 March 2008, he made his return to the first team from injury, coming on as a 71st-minute substitute, in a 1–0 win against FC Utrecht.
 Engelaar played all four matches in the league's play–off for the UEFA Champions League spot and helped the club earn a place in the tournament after beating Ajax 2–1 on aggregate.
 At the end of the 2007–08 season, he went on to make thirty–three appearances and scoring six times in all competitions.